 - What topic do you want to study?

 - What exactly would you do?
-(Collect a survey?
+(Conduct participant observations?
 Conduct in-depth personal interviews?
-Participant observations?
+Collect a survey?
+Analyze primary source material from archives?
 Analyze secondary sources?
 What approximate timetable would you use?
 For empirical research, who would be your subjects?
 How would you analyze and interpret your data?

 - How would what you propose to do in #4 address the needs identified in #3?